 In connection with the issuance of municipal project notes, AMP has entered into loan agreements with individual member communities.
 The terms of these loan agreements provide that the member community will issue its note to AMP in the same amount as the AMP municipal project note.
 The member community note issued to AMP will be payable solely from the net revenue of the member community's electric system.
-Certain of these loan agreements also provide that a portion of the proceeds from the issuance of municipal project notes shall be deposited in a project fund held for the purpose of making payments of project costs as designated by the member community and are disbursed by AMP upon submission of a payment requisition satisfactory to AMP.
+Certain of these loan agreements also provide that a portion of the proceeds from the issuance of municipal project notes shall be deposited in a project fund held for the purpose of making payments of project costs as designated by the member community.
+The project fund amounts are invested at the direction of the member community and are disbursed by AMP upon submission of a payment requisition satisfactory to AMP.
 Project fund deposits are restricted for the payment of designated project costs.